 Innovations in elementary education: A project ‘Mainstreaming the Knowledge of Innovative Practitioners’, a clearing-house for innovations of elementary school teachers working in state-run systems has, with an award from the Hewlett-Packard Social Sustainability Initiative Award (November 2012), evolved into an ‘Educational Innovations Bank’ (see www.teachersastransformers.org).
 This project is being implemented with the support of the state governments of Gujarat and Maharashtra.

-The Fellow Programme in Management (Innovation and Management in Education) has just been launched (2014).
+The Fellow Programme in Management (Innovation and Management in Education) was launched in 2014.
 This doctoral programme aims at developing research scholars and teachers who can take up leadership roles in educational organizations and systems.
 The focus on innovation and management is expected to develop in the graduates a unique academic capability that combines a management perspective with the theme of innovation.

 Strategic Leadership for Schools in a Changing Environment: This is a one-week leadership development programme offered once a year for principals of secondary schools.
-It continues to attract signification participation.
-This programme is also integrated with research into secondary education through the development of case studies.
+The programme is also integrated with research into secondary education through the development of case studies.

 In addition, members of the RJMCEI hold sponsored programmes for administrators and technical education administrators.
-In the last two years, two programmes for principals of engineering colleges in Gujarat, a programme for officers of the Education Department of Gujarat, four programmes for principals of government secondary schools, five programmes for principals of Industrial Training Institutes, have been held.
+In the last three years, programmes for principals of engineering colleges in Gujarat, government Education Department officers, principals of government secondary schools and principals of Industrial Training Institutes have been held.